 - If you can, get to a neighbor’s or family member’s house

 The best way to ensure your furnace is ready for when Mother Nature decides to do her worst is to prepare before winter arrives.
-Here are a few tips to get your heater ready to go.
+Here are a few tips to get your heater ready to go:

-- Perform maintenance before winter arrives
+- Have your furnace professionally serviced before winter arrives

 - Make sure furnace filters are clean